JavaScript Syntax

 • A single-line comment starts with // followed by text, while a block comment begins with /* and ends with */.
 The JavaScript engine ignores comments.

-• Identifiers are names that you choose for variables, functions, classes, and so on.
+• Identifiers are names you choose for variables, functions, classes, and so on.

 • Avoid using reserved keywords for identifiers.